stefanagiosan/stefanagiosan/README.md

 Along with that I'm enthusiastic about mathematical concepts.
 Keen to bridge the gap between math and code📐.
 Eager to collaborate, learn, and contribute to exciting projects 🚀

-🌍  I'm based in Cluj-Napoca, Romania*
+🌍  I'm based in Cluj-Napoca, Romania

 ✉️  You can contact me at [giosanstefana@yahoo.com](mailto:giosanstefana@yahoo.com)

 🧠  I'm learning Backend and Frontend Frameworks

-🤝  I'm open to collaborating on Projects

 Skills